xtremestar123/fastmac-VNCgui/README.md

 Things you'll need to do:

 * Clone this repo
-* Add three secrets to your cloned repo:
+* Add these secrets to your cloned repo:
   * `NGROK_AUTH_TOKEN` with your auth key from https://dashboard.ngrok.com/auth
   * `VNC_USER_PASSWORD` with the desired password for the "VNC User" (`vncuser`) account
   * `VNC_PASSWORD` for the VNC-only password